Blogs

 New Content with LiveOps

-Candy Crush offers weekly level drops, rotating seasonal events, and holiday specials to maintain momentum.
-It has become one of the most mobile game development trends to make the game feel fresh and new, always!
+Candy Crush maintains momentum with weekly level drops, rotating seasonal events, and holiday specials.
+This approach has made it one of the most important trends in mobile game development.

 Candy Crush Saga Spooky Season event with gummy monsters, Halloween theme, bats, and glowing haunted house.